PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/configure-cart-rules.md

 ## Edit

 - Edit - You can edit the cart rule separately by clicking Edit, and then if you like to delete it just click the arrow button near Edit > Delete.

+## Multistore
+All these settings can be separately managed by Multistore functionality in Prestashop.
+[Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)